RNGDelak/ord-generalized/README.md

     return 0;
   }

-  function isSuccessor(ord) {
+  //Important : handle for successor ordinal or it will literally take the successor fs's function isSuccessor(ord) {
     return ord !== Limit && ord.at(-1) == 0;
   }

-  function display(ord, mode) {
+  //Important : let the program display your ordinal in texts (you can add html tags too!) function display(ord, mode) {
     if (ord == Limit) return "Limit";
     if (ord.length == 0) return "0";